Can you increase your metabolic rate – even when resting – by eating a high-fat diet? Likewise, will exercise kick you into fat-burning mode?

 Like a lot of cellular processes, PPARδ is under circadian control.
 The body’s core molecular clock relies on increased levels of certain molecules (CLOCK, BMAL1) during the day, and then at night, a couple of other molecules (CRY and PER) rule the dark.

 A recent study showed that CRY1 and CRY2 (circadian clock molecules that are activated at night) repress some of the target genes turned on by PPARδ.[ref]

-Thus, if you are looking for the exercise benefits due to boosting PPARδ, working out during the day may be better than working out later in the evening or at night.
+Thus, if you are looking for exercise benefits due to boosting PPARδ, working out during the day may be better than working out later in the evening or at night.

 Other websites suggest that you can increase PPARδ by sun exposure, but reading the referenced studies paints a different picture.
 UVB radiation that causes damage to skin cells does eventually increase PPAR-delta in those cells.
-This increase is thought to counteract the inflammatory process that is going on in the wound healing due to the damage from overexposure to UVB.[ref]
+This increase is thought to counteract the inflammatory process that is going on in wound healing due to the damage from overexposure to UVB.[ref]
 Getting some sunshine each day is great – but you don’t want too much sun, causing skin damage to raise the PPARδ.

 Related Articles and Topics:

 The ACTN3 gene codes for actinin alpha-3, a protein found in muscles.
 Some people don’t produce this protein, which changes the composition of their muscles.